ghdl/ghdl-cosim/doc/vhpidirect/examples/quickstart.rst

 While sharing variables through packages in VHDL 1993 is flexible, in VHDL 2008 protected types need to be used.
 However, GHDL allows to relax some rules of the LRM through :option:`-frelaxed`.

-This example shows multiple alternatives to share variables through packages, depending on the target version of the standard.
+This example showcases multiple ways of sharing variables through packages, depending on the target version of the standard.
 Three different binaries are built from the same entity, using:

   * A VHDL 1993 package with ``--std=93``.